 Related: 10 Foods That Lower Cholesterol

-• 1 Tbsp. chopped walnuts
+• 1 Tbsp. sliced almonds

 • 1/4 cup Crispy Curried Chickpeas

-Please Note: This meal plan is controlled for calories, fiber, sodium and saturated fat.
+Note: This meal plan is controlled for calories, fiber, sodium and saturated fat.
 If a particular nutrient is of concern, speak with your health care provider about altering this meal plan to better fit your individual health needs.